© 2022 GOECO | All rights reserved

 Laundry: A washing machine is available for use at the volunteer program

 Accommodations: During the first two nights in Lisbon, volunteers will stay in shared, mixed-gender dorm rooms in a hostel with up to six people per room.
-Private room upgrades are available at an additional fee.
 During the volunteer program, volunteers will stay in wooden volunteer houses.
 The program price includes a 4 bed mixed gender dorm room.
-This room is based upon availability, and if full at the time of booking, volunteers will need to pay an additional fee to upgrade to one of the smaller rooms.
-Upgrades to a private room for couples is also an option at an additional fee.
-The bathrooms and kitchens in the houses are shared.
+The volunteers will have to share the bathrooms and kitchens in the houses.

 Food: While in Lisbon, volunteers are responsible for their own meals.
 During the volunteer program, the local team takes volunteers to a nearby supermarket for groceries.
 Volunteers must pay for and prepare their own meals.